Visiting Global Fellowship Programme

-This programme will support both established and early stage career researchers with a reputation for excellence, to visit UCD and engage with the university community across disciplinary boundaries.
+This programme supports both established and early stage career researchers with a reputation for excellence, to visit UCD and engage with the university community across disciplinary boundaries.

 Through our Visiting Global Fellows Programme, we invite eminent and highly distinguished researchers from leading global institutions to visit us in Dublin, Ireland.

-Visiting Global Fellows will be nominated by Academic Schools at UCD, and invited to the University by UCD Discovery.
+Visiting Global Fellows may be nominated by Academic Schools at UCD, and invited to the University by UCD Discovery.

 UCD Discovery supports three Fellowship Types

 Discovery Distinguished Fellows are established world leaders in their field with an international reputation for interdisciplinary leadership, research and impact.
 Their visit is championed by a UCD researcher who works with the institute to curate a series of high-quality engagement events with the university community.

 Discovery Early Career Fellows are early career fellows (2-12 years post PhD) with the potential to produce world class research whose research cuts across disciplinary boundaries.
 They will work with local UCD researchers on topics of mutual interest and fully take part in the research life of the university.

 Self-funded Fellows are self-funded visitors to the university whose research straddles a number of disciplines and who would benefit from affiliation with the Institute for Discovery.
 These fellows will benefit from ‘in-kind’ supports from the Institute, such as networking supports, engagement activities, institutional affiliation etc.